Join our upcoming webinar “Deriving Business Value from LLMs and RAGs.”

 Adversarial attacks

 LLMs can be fooled by carefully crafted inputs designed to make them fail or behave unexpectedly.
-Identifying and protecting against these adversarial attacks with methods like red teaming is a growing concern in evaluation.
+Identifying and protecting against these adversarial attacks with methods like LLM red teaming is a growing concern in evaluation.

 Benchmarks aren't for real-world cases